e NA to AB (TX-FL-NS-AB) - MPG

 Observations suggest the various cocoon morphologies may have environmental purposes.
-In the fire maintained ecosystems of the Southeast, the baggy cocoons are often prevalent.
-I have collected scorched, yet viable, cocoons of the baggy form in and along recent burn sites; most of which have sucessfully eclosed.
-(Notes on cocoon morphologies: pers. obs. mid-1970's thru 2011, Bill Reynolds)
+In the fire-maintained ecosystems of the Southeast, the baggy cocoons are often prevalent.
+I have collected scorched yet viable cocoons of the baggy form in and along recent burn sites, most of which have successfully eclosed.
+Studies conducted on cocoon types (baggy vs. tight spindle) found that the "tight cocoon morphs" seem to possess greater protection against desiccation during cold dry winters and may be a factor for their prevalence in many areas (colder and drier ecosystems).
+Given the varied habitats occupied and population dynamics, there are likely several reasons we see differing cocoon morphologies in this taxon.
+(Notes on cocoon morphologies: pers. obs. mid-1970's thru Present, Bill Reynolds)

 Multiple Generations (?):

-NOTE: Callosamia spp. have 2 to 3 generations in the South and may exhibit multiple brood overlap in the extreme southern parts of their ranges.
+NOTE: Callosamia spp. have two to three generations in the South and may exhibit multiple brood overlap in the extreme southern parts of their ranges.

 Rearing cecropia in mesh sleeves subjected to natural outdoor conditions ("in situ") also suggests they are typically univoltine here in the South (rare exceptions may be observed).
 Rare incidental eclosions have been observed to occur "indoors", but are not likely the norm.
 Even as far south as central Florida (Ocala) cecropia pupae appear to require a series of cool spells to break diapause. (pers. obs. mid-1970's thru 2011, Bill Reynolds)

-Contacts in Louisiana report 2 generations are possible when this species is reared in captive conditions for display and exhibit, but this observation is not likley typical of the local natural populations.
+Contacts in Louisiana report two generations are possible when this species is reared in captive conditions for display and exhibit, but this observation is not likely to be typical of the local natural populations.
 Since stock origins are not confirmed to be local/pure and are subsequently maintained in controlled indoor conditions, their eclosion times may not be indicative of the natural/local south Louisiana populations.